grahamleslie/schrodinger/README.md

 # 📦 Schrodinger

-**Schrodinger** is a simple CI tool that runs as a Docker container.
-It utilizes the host to run Dockerfile-based build, test, and/or deploy containers, with simple built-in configuration/secret management.
+**Schrodinger** is a simple CI tool for running your build, test, and deployments in Docker containers.

-It should only be run in a trusted environment with trusted users, because:

-- It runs in privileged mode and mounts the Docker socket, so it has control of it's Docker host.
-- Secrets are stored in plaintext.
-- Git host key checking is disabled to automatically accept hosts when cloning repositories.
+Run the **Schrodinger** container in your Docker host, create Pipelines to automatically scan your repos for changes, and **Schrodinger** will automatically run them its host's Docker engine.

 ## Getting Started